hubiinetwork/nahmii-contracts/docs/ClientFund.md

 2. **index** *of type `uint256`*

-    > The index of wallet's deposit
+    > The index of wallet's withdrawal

 Returns: